adonisv79/akosi/akosi-ui/README.md

 pnpx start storybook
 ```

-Storybook will be available in you http://localhost:6006
+Storybook will be available in your local machine at http://localhost:6006

 ### Storybook telemetry